telerik/fiddler-everywhere-docs/capture-traffic/capture-browser-traffic.md

 - You will capture only specific HTTPS traffic generated from the independent browser instance.

-The feature is useful when you must capture browser traffic, but your environment doesn't allow you to change the system proxy or install and trust root certificates.
+The feature is useful when capturing browser traffic, but your environment doesn't allow you to change the system proxy or install and trust root certificates.
 It also solves compatibility issues with VPN and third-party security tools, which modify the system proxy.
 Additionally, it allows you to focus your capturing on a sandboxed browser instance and prevent capturing other system traffic.

 ## Capturing Browser Traffic